bentonelli/bentonelli.github.io/_posts/2022-04-06-An-Intro-to-Hoffman2-with-R.md

----
-title: 'An Intro to Hoffman2 with R'
-authors: Ben Tonelli and Casey Youngflesh
-date: 2022-01-25
-permalink: /posts/2022/01/hoffman2_basics/
-tags:
-  - Hoffman 2
-  - computing
----
-Written by me and Casey Youngflesh

 ## Overview

 This guide will provide you with the tools to kickstart your High Performance Computing (HPC) journey.
 The purpose is not to make you an HPC expert, but to provide an inexperienced reader with enough